chamod13/chamod13/README.md

 ---

-- 🔭 I’m an undergraduate at **Adavanced Technological Institute HNDIT**
+- 🔭 I’m an undergraduate at **Adavanced Technological Institute SLIATE HNDIT**

 - 💬 Ask me about **Web Development**